miguelopezv/business-card/README.md

 # Mi Card

-This project is a basic UI created with flutter to display personal info about myself.
+This project is a basic User Interface created with flutter to display personal info about myself.

 > Note: this ptoject is part of the Flutter course by [www.appbrewery.co](https://www.appbrewery.co/)